Redback-Operations/redback-senior-tech/Data Science/Parkinsons Disease/readme.md

  Gait Analysis of Parkinson’s Disease (PD) Patients and Control Objects to identify differences using data from Phisonet’s Gaitpdb database.

 ## Description:
 This project involves analyzing gait data to detect Parkinson’s Disease.
 It uses data from the Phisonet’s Gaitpdb database, where 8 sensors are applied to each foot of the subjects to calculate the Vertical Ground Reaction Forces (VGRF).
 Data compression is achieved using 7 statistical functions to reduce over 3 million tuples into 310 tuples, providing a representative image of the data.
+The dataset is took from a public repository. https://physionet.org/content/gaitpdb/1.0.0/

-The dataset is in the following drive links:
+The combined dataset is in the following drive links:
         - https://drive.google.com/file/d/1gJTEqoxrDGixTomn6vYGBWcNP7O1Mdn6/view?usp=drive_link
         - https://drive.google.com/file/d/1GFEaRlnA92tEFo7C8H8fBDPbHrVP5Wdt/view?usp=drive_link